-Except as explained below, the adoption of these new/revised HKFRSs has no material impact on the Group's financial statements.
+A number of amendments to HKFRSs and one new interpretation are first effective for the current accounting period of the Group.
+The adoption of these amendments to HKFRSs and interpretation has no material impact on the Group's financial statements.